listens to yours…What would happen if one woman told the truth abouther life?The world would split open…

 How often do I laugh with my family?
 All the time.

-How often do I read a book about the craft of writing?
+Do I find time to read a book about the craft of writing?
 Every few weeks.

 How often do I see my parents?
 Every few weeks.